 which is invariant under chiral transformations.
 In the previous equation, $M(q^2)$ is the dynamical (constituent) quark mass and $U^{\gamma_5} = e^{i\lambda _{a}\phi ^{a}\gamma _{5}/f_{\pi}}$ is the matrix of Goldstone-boson fields.
 Expanding such matrix, we can write

 where the first term generates the constituent light quark mass, the second describes a one-boson exchange interaction between quarks and the third term comes from two-pion exchanges, which has been modelled by means of a scalar-meson exchange potential.
-Goldstone-boson exchanges are not allowed between heavy quarks or heavy-light quarks, as the chiral symmetry is explicitly broken in that sector.
+Goldstone-boson exchanges are not allowed for $QQ$ and $Qq$ quark pairs, being $Q=\{c,b\}$ and $q=\{u,d,s\}$, as the chiral symmetry is explicitly broken for those quark pairs.

 Besides, the model incorporates a one-gluon exchange potential, generated from the vertex Lagrangian